-The General Fund actual revenue was \$793,829.
-That amount is above both the original budget estimate of \$712,990 and the final amended budget of \$745,876.
-The variance between the actual revenues and the final budget was mostly the result of spending, and therefore being able to recognize, more At-Risk revenues than anticipated, and receiving more REAP Grant funds than anticipated.
+The General Fund actual revenue was \$969,254.
+That amount is above both the original budget estimate of \$684,035 and the final amended budget estimate of \$954,624.
+The variance between the actual revenues and the final budget was mostly the result of spending, and therefore being able to recognize, more At-Risk revenues than anticipated.

-The actual expenditures of the General Fund were \$496,467 which is below both the original and final budget estimates of \$653,279.
-The variance between the actual expenditures and the final amended budget was mainly due to about \$84,000 more being budgeted to losco RESA for purchased services than was actually expensed along with about \$20,000 less spent for internet than budgeted for and about \$16,000 less spent for conferences and classes than budgeted for.
+The actual expenditures of the General Fund were \$745,411 which is below both the original budget estimate of \$842,200 and final amended budget estimate of \$755,214.
+The variance between the actual expenditures and the final amended budget was minimal in the current year, with fluctuations with how actual expenditures were classified when budgeted, between Instruction and Support expenditures.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2019